 Navigating to implementation and declaration

 In a Django project, you see the same icons and as in a pure Python project.
 When you hover over such an icon, you see a popup, like the following:

 You can also jump to a declaration or implementation of a symbol.
-To do that, just place the caret at the implementing/overriding symbol and press Ctrl+B or Ctrl+Alt+B (or chooseor on the main menu):
+To do that, just place the caret at the implementing/overriding symbol and press Ctrl+B or Ctrl+Alt+B (or chooseor from the main menu):

 Jumping to tests

 Django applications can be tested same as the pure Python ones.
 Same way you can create tests for the Django projects, for example, press Control+Shift+T:

 Fill in the form in the Create test dialog: